pchagas72/T480-rice/README.md

     - Add desktop panel if there are no windows open in current workspace.

 - Waybar
-    - Add progress bar to audio and battery.
+    - Add progress bar to audio and battery. | Done

 - Wallpaper
     - Create my own wallpapers.